EamonKeane/jenkins-blue/README.md

 # jenkins-blue-ocean-kubernetes
 Quickly provision jenkins blue ocean on kubernetes bare metal with persistent configuration.
-Go from a simple 16.04 VM to a portable, scalable CI-CD pipeline with SSL in 10 minutes.
+Go from a simple 16.04 VM to a portable, scalable declarative CI-CD pipeline with SSL and automatic building on push to github in 10 minutes.
+The Jenkins instance can be deleted and moved between clouds while retaining the job configuration.

 The example shown will use a single Hetzner server, but this first step can skipped, and ssh access to an ubuntu 16.04 machine can be used instead.